jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-life-as-a-door-girl.md

 description: A refreshing account of the ups and downs of being a door girl.
 featuredImage: /img/antje.jpg
 ---
-_Antje An Ban gives an rare insight into her experiences as a door girl in Germany and Australia_
+_If you're a regular party animal in Sydney, there's a high chance you've met Antje An Ban.
+The omnipesent door guiardian gives an rare insight into her experiences at clubs in Germany and Australia_
 <br><br>

 So I’ve been a door girl for about 7 years now, since the day my boss moved me from working the bar to the door during the relaunch of a club in my hometown in Germany.